Title: Tower of Dawn

 This sixth installment in the Throne of Glass series follows not Aelin, but Chaol Westfall in a journey of his own.
 After narrowly escaping with his life in the devastating finale of Empire of Storms, Chaol – no longer Captain of the Royal Guard but Hand to the newly crowned King Dorian – travels with Nesryn Faliq – newly appointed Captain of the Royal Guard – to the Southern Continent to the city of Antica, in hopes of gaining aid from the Great Khagan for the war in Erilea.
 But that is just part of their quest.

-Chaol is hopeful of finding someone in the prestigious Torre Cesme who can heal the paralysis in his legs, a result of the wounds he suffered in the previous book.
+Chaol is hopeful of finding someone in the prestigious Torre Cesme who can heal the paralysis in his legs, a result of the wounds he suffered.
 But the most skilled healer, Yrene Towers, may prove difficult to convince.
 Having suffered at the hands of Adarlan, she wants nothing to do with this young Hand to the King, even though she has taken an oath to help those in need.
 Will Chaol find a way to help himself, and the people he cares for in Erilea?

 This book was a bit slow for me, and I didn’t get sucked in the way I did with Aelin’s story.

 If you enjoyed this review, please consider following Reads & Roses.
 It would mean the world to have you on my team!